 Making their debut in the 1700s by German Protestant settlers in Pennsylvania, sugar cookies were an instant success.
 Their popularity remained the same throughout the years, and in the early 2000s, the Commonwealth of Pennsylvania adopted it as their official cookie.

 Their basic ingredients and simple directions make them one of the easiest cookie recipes to follow.
 Although they are frequently eaten straight from the oven, the sugar cookie can be frosted, sprinkled, and cut into any shape for added eating fun.
 Most commonly you will find them used in cookie bouquets.

 What is a Snickerdoodle Cookie?

-Many claim to be the inventor of the snickerdoodle, and just as many people claim to know how it got its unique name.
+Many claims to be the inventor of the snickerdoodle and just as many people claim to know how it got its unique name.
 Regardless of its name though, this classic cookie is easy to make and is often served during Christmas.